 You get headphones

 Apart from a new test room, everyone doing IELTS on computer has their own computer, a quality screen and your own headphones for the Listening test.
 You don’t need to talk to a machine with IELTS, so there is no microphone in your way.
 Even better, we make sure that our headphones are good.
-Most computer-delivered test centres offer noise-cancelling headphones, so you can focus on your own performance.
+Most IELTS on computer test centres offer noise-cancelling headphones, so you can focus on your own performance.

 Why do IELTS on computer?